 The cover of Nouwen's book Life of the Beloved is Vincent Van Gogh's painting entitled Café Terrace at Night.
 Sabbatical Journey features Sunflowers (2) another of the artists paintings.
 Additionally, the Henry Nouwen web site used to feature different paintings by Vincent Van Gogh at the top of individual pages.
 In answer to the question of why they used Van Gogh as a motif, they replied (Emphasis Added)

-At one stage of his life he moved in with a pregnant prostitute called Sien Hoornik and even considered marrying her.
-He suffered from various types of epilepsy, psychotic attacks, and delusions, once committing himself to an asylum.
-His mental state deteriorated through much of his life with him once cutting off his own ear and taking it to a brothel, where he asked for a prostitute named Rachel and handed the ear to her, asking her to keep it carefully.
+At one stage of his life Van Gogh moved in with a pregnant prostitute called Sien Hoornik and even considered marrying her.
+He suffered from various types of epilepsy, psychotic attacks, and delusions even, at one stage, committing himself to an asylum.
+His mental state deteriorated through much of his life with him cutting off his own ear and taking it to a brothel, where he handed the ear to a prostitute named Rachel and asked her to keep it carefully.
 At the age of 37, Van Gogh shot himself in the chest and died two days later.

 In his book God's Beloved: A Spiritual Biography of Henri Nouwen, Michael O'Laughlin says